Topological chiral superconductivity beyond pairing in a Fermi liquid: Introduction

 The idea behind this non-BCS mechanism is the following.
 We first assume that electron hopping amplitude is complex, due to spontaneous time reversal symmetry breaking and/or spin-orbit coupling.
 We also assume that electron interaction is larger than electron hopping energy.
 In this case, when electrons have an incommensurate density, they may not form a Fermi liquid.

 Certainly, when interaction is weak, electrons will form a Fermi liquid.
-However, when interaction is strong, the electron motions are highly correlated.
-Since electron hopping is complex, the two electrons exchange their place via correlated motion, and the phase factor can be arbitrary.
+However, when interaction is strong, the electron motions are highly correlated.\footnote{ We remark that correlated hopping was used to generate effective attractions \cite{HM9049,GW180605990}, which may cause the pairing instability of Fermi liquid.
+In our work, correlated hopping directly leads to the proposed chiral superconductivity without involvement of Fermi liquid and its paring instability. } Since electron hopping is complex, the two electrons exchange their place via correlated motion, and the phase factor can be arbitrary.
 In this case, electrons may forget their Fermi statistics.
 Thus, electrons may form a superconducting state via the mechanism of anyon or boson superconductivity.
 The above idea is very rough, but may point to a right direction \cite{TW1328}.

 In this paper, we discuss a concrete realization of the above idea in 2-dimensional space.
-We argue that a strong repulsive interaction may cause a chiral superconductivity that spontaneously breaks time reversal and space reflection symmetry in orbital motion of electrons.
+We argue that, for flat dispersion $\veps \sim k^4$, a strong repulsive interaction may cause chiral superconductivity that spontaneously breaks time reversal and space reflection symmetry in orbital motion of electrons.
 Other sources of time-reversal symmetry breaking and/or spin-orbital coupling in orbital motion may further help this chiral superconductivity.

-We will use the theory of anyon superconductivity developed in \Rf{WZ9174,TW1328}.
-Since a fermion is a special case of anyon, the theory of anyon superconductivity applies to fermion superconductivity without change.
-We apply our theory to multi-layer graphene.
-We find many topological chiral superconductors driven by purely repulsive interaction, whose ground-state energies may be lower than those of fully spin-valley polarized Fermi liquid (referred to as quarter Fermi liquid) and Wigner crystal at low densities.
+Our theory is closely related to the theory of anyon superconductivity developed in \Rf{WZ9174,TW1328}.
+Since a fermion is a special case of anyon, the theory of anyon superconductivity applies to fermion superconductivity with little change.